bcgov/entity/docs/Way of Working/SoS_ScrumofScrums.md

 Mar 24
 ---
 - Scrum Masters to discuss the process to improve the adhoc requests from developers.
-- De brief of PI meeting
+- De brief of PIP 2
 - Remote working plan discussion - if required

 ---